hyomuk-kim/hyomuk-kim.github.io/_portfolio/project1_visual_odometry.md

   _Jan.
 2022 ~ Present at Robot Intelligence Team with 3 members._

 > **Note**
-  _Since this is an ongoing project, please excuse me for providing a somewhat abstract description and not being able to go into detailed explanations here._
+  _Since this is an ongoing project, please excuse me for just providing a somewhat abstract description and not being able to go into detailed explanations here._

 ## Goal